Public Masses Resume in Italy, but Not Without Controversy

 Communion in the hand is returning to the discussion after it was raised early on during the pandemic as a possible solution to prevent contagion.

 Andrea Zambrano, a journalist with the Catholic online daily La Nuova Bussola Quotidiana, said evidence suggests the pandemic is being used as “excuse to dismantle the liturgy,” beginning with the “prohibition of Communion on the tongue” which he said was not in the joint protocol with the government but which the Italian bishops “added later” in each episcopal decree for individual dioceses.
-The news was first reported on the MiL - Messainlatino website.

-The website explained that the Orthodox, in their protocols signed with the government on May 15, made sure they could receive Communion much as before, as long as they took precautions not to come into contact with the faithful.
+Zambrano explained that the Orthodox, in their protocols signed with the government on May 15, made sure they could receive Communion much as before, as long as they took precautions not to come into contact with the faithful.

 The relevant protocol, Article 2.4, is almost identical to Article 3.4 for the Catholic Church, but without any mention of coming into contact with the “hands” of the faithful.
 It simply states that the ministrant must “take care to offer the Eucharist at the conclusion of the Divine Liturgy without coming into contact with the faithful.”